-What do you consider when thinking about successful food truck?
+What do you consider when thinking about a successful food truck?
 A truck that always has full lines each time it parks or one that consistently brings in a good profit?
-There is a fine between running a profitable food truck and one that is costs more money to run than it brings in.
+There is a fine between running a profitable food truck and one that costs more money to run than it brings in.

 - Do you know how much money you make (or lose) on a serving of each different dish on your food truck’s menu?
 No?
 Well you should.
 Knowing what items make you money (and how much) and which ones you should remove from your menu is extremely valuable information.

 - Leave all of the guesswork out of pricing your dishes.
 Determine your market’s food truck price point.
 This will keep you from pricing too high, but at the same time, you won’t undervalue your food by charging too little.

 - Maximize your yield percentages.
 Try and not waste anything when using your ingredients.
 You can buy the best produce and make it profitable by using everything.
 For example, if you are filleting a fish, don’t throw away the carcass; you can still use it to make a fish stock.

 - Go local.
 Ingredients that are produced locally and are in season are typically less expensive to source.

 - Don’t spend money on services you don’t need.
 If can make it, or butcher it yourself, do it, you’re a chef and the more often you do a task, you’ll be able to cut down on the time it takes to do a task such as making bread or breaking down a chicken.

 - Regularly review your suppliers, shop around as there may be new ones that offer better quality or charge less.
 Also, never be afraid to send food back (if your food items are delivered) if the quality isn’t what your specifications require.
 Use our Food Truck Supplier Directory to assist you.